Ray Espaniel Hatfield

 Headshot of Maria Campbell

-Maria Campbell is a writer, playwright, and teacher.
-She started her career in 1973 when she published her first book, Half-breed.
-That book has become a literary classic and continues to be one of the most widely taught texts in Canadian literature.
-Professor Campbell has also written four children’s books.
-Her most recent book, Stories […]
+Maria Campbell is an esteemed and renowned Métis writer, playwright, and teacher.
+She started her career in 1973 when she published her first book, Half-breed that has become a literary classic and continues to be one of the most widely taught texts in Canadian literature.

 Guy Freedman